-Discretion and Judgment of the Compensation Committee.
-The Compensation Committee approves all compensation for the NEOs based on their performance, and Dr. Guthart's recommendations related to those NEO's that report to him.
-At the Compensation Committee's request, Dr. Guthart reviews with the Compensation Committee the performance of the NEOs.
-The Compensation Committee gives considerable weight to Dr. Guthart's evaluations of the other NEOs because of his direct knowledge of each executive officer's performance and contributions.
-The Compensation Committee, based on the evaluations completed by Dr. Guthart, then determines if the recommended changes in each officer's compensation are appropriate.
-Each year, the Compensation Committee reviews the performance of Dr. Guthart to determine changes in his compensation.
-All three Compensation Committee members are independent directors under the applicable NASDAQ and SEC rules.
+The Compensation Committee approves the compensation of our executive officers, including the Named Executive Officers (other than Dr. Guthart), based on its evaluation of their individual performance, as well as Dr. Guthart's recommendations related to the executive officers who report to him.
+At the Compensation Committee's request, Dr. Guthart reviews with the Compensation Committee the performance of each of the other Named Executive Officers.
+The Compensation Committee gives considerable weight to Dr. Guthart's evaluations of the other Named Executive Officers because of his direct knowledge of each executive officer's performance and contributions.
+The Compensation Committee, after considering the recommendations of Dr. Guthart as well as the factors noted below, then determines whether the recommended changes in each executive officer's compensation, if any, are appropriate.

+Each year, the Compensation Committee reviews the performance of Dr. Guthart to determine whether to make any changes in his compensation.
+Following its approval of any changes to his compensation, the Compensation Committee subjects such changes to the independent members of our Board for review and ratification.